triggermesh/docs/docs/observability/observability-metrics.md

       sourceLabels:
       - __meta_kubernetes_pod_ip
       replacement: $1:9092
-  jobLabel: app.kubernetes.io/name  # (4)
+  jobLabel: app.kubernetes.io/name  # (5)
 ```

+1. Prometheus-community Helm chart installation may have PodMonitor and ServiceMonitor label selectors set.
+Check Prometheus configuration to make sure that labels and selectors match.
-1. Selects all targets (Pods) that are labeled as being managed by TriggerMesh.
+2. Selects all targets (Pods) that are labeled as being managed by TriggerMesh.
-2. Looks up targets (Pods) matching the above selector in all Kubernetes namespace.
+3. Looks up targets (Pods) matching the above selector in all Kubernetes namespace.
-3. For targets that matched the above selectors, either scrape the port named `metrics` if it exists, or fall back to
+4. For targets that matched the above selectors, either scrape the port named `metrics` if it exists, or fall back to
     the TCP port `9092`.
-4. Sets the value of the `job` label in collected metrics to the name of the component.
+5. Sets the value of the `job` label in collected metrics to the name of the component.

 After applying this configuration to the Kubernetes cluster using the `kubectl apply -f` command, a list of targets
 matching the name of the PodMonitor should be reported by Prometheus with the state `UP`.